Upload a Translation Memory

 TMX files must follow the TMX standard.
 Specifications appear here.
 In addition to the TMX standard, the file must contain a < header > tag with srclang and datatype attributes/values:

 The srclang must be specified in the < header > and all other srclang declarations within the document must match this value.
+The value is not case-sensitive, so in the above example, en-US could be en-us.

 The datatype value must be one of the following: